alexrp/atomique/README.md

 These could be implemented with a CAS loop, at least for 32-bit and 64-bit types.
 This may be done in a future version of Atomique.

+### Why are weak CAS operations not supported?

+Three reasons:

+1. There is no evidence to suggest that weak CAS is particularly useful.
+2. There is no mapping to any .NET Framework method that would have different semantics than a regular CAS.
+3. All known C++11 `compare_and_exchange_weak` implementations at this time
+   just map to the regular `compare_and_exchange_strong`.

 ### Why do CAS methods only specify one barrier?

 In C++11, two barriers can be given to `compare_and_exchange_strong`.
 One is